hummatli/DYPQanunlarVeCerimeler/README.md

 ## Description
 `DYP Qanunlar və Cərimələr` is sample catalog appliaction containing collection of Azerbaijan Republic Traffic Rules - Offences and Penalties.
 It is live on [Google Play Market](https://play.google.com/store/apps/details?id=com.mobapphome.avtolowpenal) but has depreciated due to old version of rules and penals list.
-Application has build on IDE `Android Studio` by native java language.
+Application has build on IDE `Android Studio 2.2.3` by native java language.
 It has integrated following APIs and libs:

+## Integrated APIs and libraries
 * Firebase - For advertisment lib
 * Fabirc.io(Answers) - for realtime analytics
 * MAHAds lib - for advertisment of my own apps